ephramar/gwt-footer/README.md

 - Remove the CDN hosting from code.google.com to a separate CDN server

 ### How to add footer generator
-To add the footer generator on your template, simply add this syntax to the lowest part of your template.
+To add the footer generator on your template, simply add this syntax after the agency footer region and before the closing <body> tag.

 ```
 <div id="gwt-standard-footer">